What are normal hemoglobin levels?

 How is hemoglobin measured?

 We check each donor’s hemoglobin level at the clinic before every donation with an onsite finger stick test.
+This is a point-of-care capillary blood hemoglobin test, which is different from a venous blood test that would be ordered by a healthcare practitioner for diagnostic purposes.

 What does it mean to have low hemoglobin?